Hey Kids, Meet Rimsky-Korsakov

 In 1872, Rimsky-Korsakov married Nadezhda Nikolayevna Purgold (1848-1919), a pianist and composer.
 Modest Mussorgsky, another famous composer, was his best man at their wedding.

 Rimsky-Korsakov died in 1908, having written some of our most celebrated music.
 His works include Flight of the Bumblebee from Tsar Saltan and the symphonic suite Scheherazade.
 He is also recognized for his talents as an orchestrator.
-It is his version of Mussorgsky's Night on Bald Mountain that has taken its place in the standard orchestra repertory.
+It is his version of Mussorgsky's Pictures at an Exhibition that has taken its place in the standard orchestra repertory.

 Ask students review questions about Nikolai Rimsky-Korsakov and his music during breaks in game play.